Maidan Nezalezhnosti: Symbol of political activity

 As the central Kyiv square, following the end of Soviet era the Maidan has been the centre of public political activity.
 In the autumn of 1990, students' protests and hunger strikes also known as the Revolution on Granite at the Maidan resulted in the resignation of the Chairman of the Cabinet of Ministers of the Ukrainian SSR Vitaliy Masol.

 In the 2000s, the biggest political protests in Ukraine, such as the Ukraine without Kuchma campaign and the Orange Revolution took place in this square.
 During the Orange Revolution in late 2004, Maidan Nezalezhnosti received global media coverage, as hundreds of thousands of protesters gathered in the square and nearby streets, and pitched tents for several weeks, enduring the cold and snow.
 One of the eminent activists during that time became Paraska Korolyuk.
 The protests against electoral fraud resulted in an additional round of presidential elections being ordered by the Supreme Court of Ukraine, which were won by the opposition candidate, Viktor Yushchenko.

 Following his election as the President of Ukraine, and after taking the official oath in the parliament, Yushchenko took a public oath at Maidan Nezalezhnosti in front of his numerous supporters.

 After the Orange Revolution, Maidan Nezalezhnosti continues to attract political protesters.
 Mass rallies for political candidates have attracted large numbers, with the 2009 "Batkivshchyna" party congress (during which Yulia Tymoshenko was nominated as a candidate for president) being a notable example that brought nearly 200,000 people to the square.

 The square was the site of Euromaidan protests beginning in November 2013, progressing to violent clashes, fires, and ending in the February Revolution of Dignity.
 The square was covered in protesters all day and night since 1 December 2013.
 On 27 January 2014, Ukrainian police reported a 55-year-old man from Western Ukraine found dead hanging from the framework of a huge artificial 'New Year tree' in central Kyiv.
 The body was found hanging inside the cone-shaped tubular steel construction on Kyiv's Independence Square.
 The tree, which had become a symbol of anti-government resistance, was at that time decorated with a poster of jailed opposition leader Yulia Tymoshenko and scrawled with graffiti opposing President Viktor Yanukovich.
 The Revolution of Dignity of the following month led to more than 100 people perishing.

+Since the Russian invasion of Ukraine, a makeshift memorial has been set up in the square to commemorate those killed in the conflict.
+In 2025, the square hosted a funeral ceremony for journalist Victoria Roshchyna, who died in suspicious circumstances under Russian captivity.